|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Scones are the quintessential British teatime treat whether as part of an Afternoon Tea or simply with a cup of tea or coffee.
-The beauty of scones is the basic recipe being one which can be enhanced over and over, taking the sweet scone to savoury with the addition of cheese, adding various dried fruits (Cranberries are a current favourite) or scented as this Lavender Scones recipe with a tiny pinch of culinary lavender.
+Scones are the quintessential British teatime treat whether as part of an afternoon tea or simply with a cup of tea or coffee.
+The beauty of scones is the basic recipe being one which can be enhanced over and over, taking the sweet scone to savory with the addition of cheese, adding various dried fruits (cranberries are a current favorite) or scented as this lavender scones recipe with a tiny pinch of culinary lavender.

 Lavender turns a simple scone, slice of shortbread or biscuit into a summery delight, but approach with caution, add too much and you will swamp whatever you are making with the heavy scent which can be overpowering; less is always more.

 Start by chilling a large mixing bowl in the freezer for 10 minutes or 30 in the fridge.

 Sieve the flour and baking powder together into the large mixing bowl.
 Add the butter and rub into the flour working as quickly until the mixture resembles breadcrumbs, do this as fast as possible, so the mixture does not become warm.

 Add the caster sugar and the lavender, stir with a metal spoon.

 Reserve 2 tablespoons of egg (for glazing) then add to the mixture with 3/4 of the milk.
 Using a dinner knife (not your hands) mix to create a soft, dough―if the dough feels dry add a little more milk but take care not to make the dough too sticky.

 Tip the dough onto a lightly floured surface and knead gently and lightly to help smoothen taking care not to be too heavy or knead too long.

 Roll―again carefully―into a circle at least 2 cm deep.